HugoFara/pylinkage/README.md

     # Our score is the square sum of the edges distances
     return sum((pos - ref_pos) ** 2 for pos, ref_pos in zip(curr_bb, ref_bb))
 ```

-Please not that it is a *minization* problem, with 0 as lower bound.
-On the
+Please note that it is a *minimization* problem, with 0 as lower bound.
-first line you notice a decorator, wich play a great role:
+On the first line, you notice a decorator; which plays a crucial role:

-* The decarator arguments are (linkage, constraints), it can also receive ``init_pos``
+* The decorator arguments are (linkage, constraints), it can also receive ``init_pos``
 * It sets the linkage with the constraints.
 * Then it verifies if the linkage can do a complete crank turn.
   * If it can, pass the arguments and the resulting loci (path of joints) to the decorated function.
   * If not, return the penalty.
 In a minimization problem the penalty will be ``float('inf')``.
 * The decorated function should return the score of this linkage.

-With this constraints, the best theoric score is 0.0.
+With this constraint, the best theoretic score is 0.0.

 Let's start with a candide optimization, the [trial-and-error](https://en.wikipedia.org/wiki/Trial_and_error) method.
 Here it is a serial test of switches.

 ```python
 # Exhaustive optimization as an example ONLY
 score, position, coord = pl.trials_and_errors_optimization(